Loading…

 Sher Shah Suri built Rohtas to block the forces of Mughal Emperor Humayun following his defeat in the Battle of Chausa.
 The fortress was positioned strategically to also monitor the local Ghakkar population, who remained traditionally loyal to the Mughals.
 Ironically, the Mughals returned after Sher Shah Suri's death and the fort never saw the great military siege it was engineered for, which is why it survives so remarkably intact.

-The fort encloses a whole landscape rather than a single building, so wear sturdy shoes and allow time to walk between the gates, climb a bastion for the plateau views, and visit the later Haveli Man Singh and the small Rani Mahal.
+The fort covers an extensive area with uneven surfaces.
+Visitors should wear comfortable footwear, carry drinking water and consider using an authorised guide.
+Allow time to walk between the gates, climb a bastion for the plateau views, and visit the later Haveli Man Singh and the small Rani Mahal.
 A village still lives within the walls, giving the ruins a lived-in, atmospheric feel.

 Planning tip

-When to go, October to March; the Potohar plateau is very hot from April onwards.
+Best Time to Visit, October to March; the Potohar plateau is very hot from April onwards.
 Mornings give the best light on the gates and walls.

 Allow, Two to three hours to walk the gates and ramparts; half a day with the drive.